Barbara Byrum

 Barbara Anne Byrum (born November 10, 1977) is a Democratic politician from the State of Michigan.
 Byrum currently serves as the Ingham County Clerk.
 Prior to her election to the position of Clerk, Byrum represented the 67th District in the Michigan House of Representatives.
 She succeeded her mother, House Minority Leader Dianne Byrum.
-She owns Byrum Hardware in Charlotte, Michigan and lives in Onondaga with her husband Brad Delaney and their two children.
+She owns Byrum Hardware in Charlotte, Michigan, and lives in Onondaga with her husband Brad Delaney and their two children.

 Early life, education, and early career

 Byrum grew up in Onondaga, Michigan, a small rural town in southwestern Ingham County.
 She is the daughter of Jim Byrum, a former Lansing Community College trustee, and Dianne Byrum, a former State Representative.
 Byrum is a graduate of Leslie High School.
-She attended Lansing Community College from 1994-1997 before attending Michigan State University.
-Byrum earned a bachelor of science degree in agribusiness management in 1999.
+She attended Lansing Community College from 1994 to 1997 before attending Michigan State University.
+Byrum earned a Bachelor of Science degree in agribusiness management in 1999.
 After working in agribusiness for a few years, she returned to MSU College of Law and graduated with her juris doctor in 2004.